ahmetaydugan/Internship/week_1.md/day_1.md

-## Day 1:
+## Day 1 - Setup and Getting Started:

-I made a productive start to the first day of my internship.
+I had a productive start to my first day of internship at Turkcell.
 Today, I mainly focused on perfecting my working environment and gaining an introduction to the fundamentals of artificial intelligence from a historical perspective.

 **1. Setting Up the Working Environment**
 I started the day by setting up my technical infrastructure.
 I installed Python and configured VS Code as my main development environment.
 To keep my project dependencies isolated and well-organized, I also completed the setup of virtualenv.
 Starting with a clean and isolated workspace means preventing potential version conflicts in future complex projects, which gives me confidence.